Last updated: April 30, 2026

 Hard aspects force the pattern into consciousness.
 Saturn square Venus shows up as friction, dissatisfaction, or the cyclic argument neither person wins.
 You either make peace with it, do the work it asks, or leave.
 Soft aspects allow the pattern to operate underneath awareness.
 Saturn trine Venus produces relationships of long duration with low friction and a curious sense, looking back, that you never quite decided.
 For karmic reading specifically, we treat hard and soft aspects as different qualitative reports, not different magnitudes.
 A hard South Node contact reads as recognition with friction.
 A soft South Node contact reads as recognition with comfort.
 Neither is more karmic than the other.

-Time-activated windows: when the karmic theme gets loud
+Timing windows: when the karmic-style theme gets louder

-A karmic synastry contact sits in the chart from the day you meet until the day one of you dies.
+A karmic-style synastry contact sits in the chart comparison as long as you are reading that relationship.
 Most of the time, it is quiet.
 The relationship runs on its own logic, the contact is part of the underlying weather, and life continues.
 What changes the volume is timing.
-Four timing patterns reliably wake up a karmic contact.
+These four timing patterns can re-emphasize a karmic-style contact.

-Saturn return on a synastry Saturn contact: if the relationship contains a tight Saturn-Venus or Saturn-Sun contact, and one of you is moving through a Saturn return (typically ages 28 to 30, then 57 to 60), the synastry contact gets reactivated by the slow squares Saturn makes to its own natal position before the conjunction perfects.
+Saturn return on a synastry Saturn contact: if the relationship contains a tight Saturn-Venus or Saturn-Sun contact, and one of you is moving through a Saturn return (typically ages 28 to 30, then 57 to 60), the synastry contact can be re-emphasized by the slow squares Saturn makes to its own natal position before the conjunction perfects.

 Pluto transit to a shared composite axis: Pluto on a relationship’s composite Sun, Moon, or Descendant runs roughly 18 months on the conjunction.
-During that window the karmic material in the synastry stops being dormant.
+During that window the karmic-style material in the synastry can become more noticeable.
 See the composite chart calculator to find your shared axis points.

 Eclipses across the relationship’s nodal axis: when eclipses fall on either person’s natal NorthNode and SouthNode axis, the South Node contacts in the synastry get a roughly six-month amplification.

-Profected year hands lordship to a synastry-active planet: if your profected lord of the year is also the planet doing the heavy lifting in your synastry contact list, the karmic theme gets a 12-month amplification.
+Profected year hands lordship to a synastry-active planet: if your profected lord of the year is also the planet doing the heavy lifting in your synastry contact list, the karmic-style theme gets a 12-month timing emphasis.

 The free version of this calculator shows the static synastry receipts.
-The timing layer, where the static reading becomes a forecast, lives inside Astro Replay once you save the partner pair to a free account.
+The timing layer lives in Shared Horizon and premium Astro Replay once you save the partner pair and add the lived relationship window.

 Methodology and limitations

-Calculations use the NASA ANISE toolkit and the JPL DE-440 ephemeris for arc-second planetary precision.
+Calculations use the JPL DE440s planetary ephemeris via ANISE.
 House overlays use whole-sign houses computed from each chart’s Ascendant sign, the conventional choice for synastry overlay reading in both the Hellenistic and modern traditions.
 The Vertex is taken from the chart’s computed angles.
 The Lot of Eros and Lot of Marriage are computed in TypeScript using the standard sect-aware Hellenistic formulas: Eros (day) reduces to Venus + Moon - Sun; Eros (night) is 2·Asc + Moon - Sun - Venus; Marriage (day) is 2·Asc + 180° - Venus; Marriage (night) is Venus - 180°.

 Birth time is required for both partners only if you want angle contacts, house overlays, Vertex receipts, or Lot of Eros and Marriage receipts.
 NorthNode, Saturn, Chiron, and outer planet contacts work from birth date alone, with a slight precision penalty on Moon contacts since the Moon moves about half a degree per hour.